 Make sure your litter box is large enough for your cat, at least 1.5x the length of your kitty.
 (Don’t be tempted to get a smaller box just because it fits better in a certain spot.)

 Also, be mindful of the shape of the box.
 For example, if you have an older cat with arthritis, opt for one with lower sides so it’s easier for them to climb in and out of it.

 Uncovered litter boxes are preferable to covered boxes because those with hoods only allow for one exit (which is especially important if you have multiple cats so they can’t be ambushed by one another).
 Plus, they prevent air circulation, and cats have a very strong sense of smell.

-Note: As great as they may seem, many cats dislike self-cleaning litter boxes because they’re too loud, they’re uncomfortable beneath their feet, and/or they don’t like the special substances required to be used with them.
+Note: Many cats dislike self-cleaning litter boxes because they’re too loud, they’re uncomfortable beneath their feet, and/or they don’t like the special substances required to be used with them.

 Type of Litter

 Opt for unscented clumping litter.
 Also, avoid any kind of deodorizer because it turns many cats away.
 Just keep the area clean.

 Note: If your cat has a history of litter box trauma (i.e. fear from being ambushed by another cat, an infection that caused them pain when urinating, etc.), try a different color/style of litter box, use a different type of litter, put it in a new location, etc. to let them choose which one they prefer.